pmeaney/payloadcms-052225blue/README.md

   - `/home/ghaCICDDevOpsUser/payloadcms-cms-052225blue__media`

 That is to say-- since it's the Github Action's CICD Ssh User which deploys the app to `/home/<your CICD user>` (e.g., `/home/ghaCICDDevOpsUser`)... the location of the migrations & media bind mount directory will be in that particular user's home dir (not your human user's-- so when you log in a as a human you'll need to navigate to `/home/ghaCICDDevOpsUser` to see the migration & media files sitting on the server).
-The included sync script `sync-from-prod.sh` retrieves these files to configure your local environment to closely match the remote server, streamlining development.
+The included sync script `sync-from-prod--FullStructure-andClean.sh` retrieves these files to configure your local environment to closely match the remote server, streamlining development.

 # Custom Next.js Dockerfile & Entrypoint.sh Setup for PayloadCMS